v12technology/fluxtion/docs/sections/gettingstarted/first_tutorial.md

 stores the output from the application.
 This example is focused on building event driven processing by wiring together software components using Fluxtion and not the connection to real queues.

-At the end of this tutorial you should understand how Fuxtion:
+At the end of this tutorial you should understand how Fluxtion:

 - Exposes service interfaces for managed components
 - Calls lifecycle methods on managed components